 Since our inception, we have devoted substantially all of our resources to developing our lead product candidate, FCR001, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
-To date, we have principally financed our operations through private placements of convertible preferred stock, together with payments under a former research collaboration with Novartis, Inc. and research grants.
-Through March 31, 2021, we had received net proceeds of \$186.2 million from sales of our convertible preferred stock.
+To date, we have principally financed our operations through private placements of convertible preferred stock, payments under a former research collaboration with Novartis, Inc., research grants and most recently, an initial public offering ("IPO").
+Through June 30, 2021, we had received net proceeds of \$186.2 million from sales of our convertible preferred stock and net proceeds of \$137.2 million, after deducting underwriting discounts and commissions and other expenses, from our IPO.

 We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our product and any future product candidates.
-Our net loss was \$9.3 million for the three months ended March 31, 2021, \$22.7 million for year ended December 31, 2020 and \$18.2 million for the year ended December 31, 2019.
-As of March 31, 2021, we had an accumulated deficit of \$46.5 million.
+Our net loss was \$20.7 million for the six months ended June 30, 2021, \$22.7 million for year ended December 31, 2020 and \$18.2 million for the year ended December 31, 2019.
+As of June 30, 2021, we had an accumulated deficit of \$63.7 million.
 We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, general and administrative expenses and capital expenditures to continue to increase.
 In particular, we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a public company.
 In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a private company.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings, or other capital sources, which may include collaborations with other companies or other strategic transactions.
-We may be unable to raise additional funds or enter into such
+We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
+If we fail to raise capital or enter into such agreements as and when needed, we may have to significantly delay, reduce or eliminate the development and commercialization of one or more of our product candidates or delay our pursuit of potential in-licenses or acquisitions.